yunnanpl/esp32_python_eq3/README.md

    - webrepl does not require any special installation, but it need to be activated on micropython (through serial connection)
    - ampy requires that you have python installed, and can be installed with pip

+## Updates
+Updates can be uploaded OTA (over the air), so the device does not have to be physically connected to the PC for the update.
+If the main.py fails, then it can be always updated with webrepl.
+The only danger is while updating the boot.py or secret_cfg.py, as if there is an error, the webrepl will not start... then the update has to be done with a cable.
+Still, I try not to upload not working releases ;D

 ## Tests
 After 10 days, 4 ESP32 are running stable.
 No signal or command lost (none noticed).